ESCATEC Blog

-DfX (otherwise known as Design for Excellence) are the systems you use to 'bake' value and quality into products during their design phase.
+DfX (otherwise known as Design for Excellence) is the system you use to 'bake' value and quality into products during their design phase.

-DfX helps you optimise products for performance, reliability and efficiency as you plan and specify them, rather than having to improve and iterate in post-production.
+DfX helps you optimise products for performance, reliability and efficiency as you plan and specify them, rather than improving and iterating in post-production.

 DfX tackles the potential for procurement problems, over-specification and over-processing that can impact quality and make your products uncompetitive.